|Serene, University of Aberdeen|

 Others sang their national songs as duets and trios, some with guitars while a few brought their own musical instruments to accompany their singing.
 The people there were such a talented lot!
 Poetry recitals in European and Asian languages, short skits that threw us into laughter and even a parade of Shakespearean soliloquies.

 I found one picture though (image above) and this photo jolted my memory because I realised I did a sketch with this bearded gentleman from an Arab country.
 He was friendly, quick witted, full of humour and I will never forget what he told me, "Take pictures, Lim.
 Immortalise yourself so when you look at them 50 years later you will realise how young you were when you came to Aberdeen."

 |In newspaper wrapping|

-On the way to town I saw this lone figure in front of a castle.
+On the way to town, I saw this lone figure in front of a castle.
 He was the finest bagpiper I've seen, dressed up in the most elaborate Scottish costume and blowing his pipes in the gusty wind.
 It was a beautiful sight.
-"Wild are the winds to meet you, Staunch are the friends that greet you... "
+"Wild is the wind to meet you, Staunch are the friends that greet you... "

 |Cowdray Hall, Girdle Ness Lighthouse, Bridge of Don, Fish Market.|

 **It has been some time since I left Aberdeen but I still remember the music, moments, places and people, especially lecturer Ms Avis who drove me to London from the university in 12 hours flat when she offered me a ride back in her tiny Ford Fiesta.
 We only stopped for lunch at noon and had tea in the car.
 She was about 60 years young when I met her in the early 80's.
 It's hard to forget a kind lady like Ms Avis.
 God Bless Her Soul.

 1 Dexys Midnight Runners: Come On Eileen